florentina-a/bag_of_stories/README.md

 1. Project Gutenberg, "Household Stories by the Brothers Grimm" (https://www.gutenberg.org/ebooks/19068).
 2. Selection based on "Grimms' fairy tales / The most beautiful stories of Grimm" - 21.06.2025 (https://www.grimmstories.com/).

+## Results
+Results are saved by analysis method.
+Optionally, intermediate results may also be saved in a dedicated folder.